LyonsZhang/CINEMA-Group/content/authors/MengluLiang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Doctoral Students
+  - Alumini
 ---

-Xinyu Sun is a Biostatistics Ph.D.
-Candidate in Penn State University.
+Menglu Liang is an Assistant Professor in University of Maryland.